Data-Efficient GAN Training Beyond (Just) Augmentations: A Lottery Ticket Perspective: Methodology

-Specifically, our proposed AdvAug injects adversarial perturbations to intermediate feature embeddings of both $\mathcal{G}$ and $\mathcal{D}$.
-Similar feature augmentation idea was proven to be useful in NLP \cite{zhu2019freelb} and computer vision \cite{chen2021alfa}, showing effective to regularize the smoothness of training landscape and enhances the trained model's generalization.
+where $\delta$ is crafted adversarial perturbation constrained within the $\ell_{\mathrm{p}}$ norm ball that is centered at $x$ with a radius $\epsilon$. $\delta$ can be reliably generated by multi-step projected gradient descent (PGD) \cite{madry2017towards}.
+Different from the above standard adversarial training, which adds perturbation on the image pixel space, AdvAug injects adversarial perturbations to intermediate feature embeddings of both $\mathcal{G}$ and $\mathcal{D}$.
+A similar feature augmentation idea was proven to be helpful in NLP \cite{zhu2019freelb}, and computer vision \cite{chen2021alfa}, showing effectiveness to regularize the smoothness of the training landscape and enhance the trained model's generalization.
 The AdvAug scheme is illustrated in Figure \ref{fig:AdvAug_gan}, and can be mathematically depicted as follows ($\lambda_1$ is a controlling hyperparameter):

 We choose $\lambda_1=1$ in all experiments for simplicity. $\mathcal{G}=\mathcal{G}_2\circ\mathcal{G}_1$ denotes the generator, and between the $\mathcal{G}_1$ and $\mathcal{G}_2$ parts we inject AdvAug.
-Adversarial perturbations $\hat\delta$, generated by multi-step projected gradient descent (PGD) \cite{madry2017towards}, are applied to the intermediate feature space $\mathcal{G}_1(\boldsymbol{z})$.
-The full procedure of our feature-level augmentation and comprehensive detail description are provided in Appendix~\ref{sec:more_methods}.
+Adversarial perturbations $\hat\delta$ generated by PGD~\cite{madry2017towards}, are applied to the intermediate feature space $\mathcal{G}_1(\boldsymbol{z})$.
+The details of our feature-level augmentation on the discriminator $\mathcal{D}$ is included in Appendix~\ref{sec:more_methods}.
+The full algorithm of training GAN with both \textbf{data- and feature-level augmentations} is summarized in Algorithm~\ref{alg:AdvAug}.

 Note that AdvAug only affects the generated images through $\mathcal{G}$ intermediate features, and the classifier learning through $\mathcal{D}$ features.
 It hence avoids to directly manipulate the real data distribution.
 One bonus of doing so is that it is potentially better at alleviating the distribution leaking issue \cite{karras2020training}, i.e., GANs learn to mimic and generate the augmented distribution rather than the real one.